nhpc/generator-mean-seed/core-default-node/templates/_README.md

 ## Quick Start

-**NOTE: If you want to CLONE this EXISTING repository, see `cloning.md` (in the `docs` folder) instead.** Otherwise, if you want to build a NEW mean-seed from scratch using the Yeoman Generator, follow these steps below.
+**NOTE: If you want to CLONE this EXISTING repository, see (cloning.md)[docs/cloning.md] instead.** Otherwise, if you want to build a NEW mean-seed from scratch using the Yeoman Generator, follow these steps below.

 1. machine (global / program) installs (if you don't have them already)
 	<%